How to Wire a Switch for a New Light Fixture

 How to Upgrade to Two Switches In a Single Switch Box

-Application: Wiring a Switch for a Under Cabinet Light.
+Application: How to Wire a Switch for a Under Cabinet Light.

 Electrical Tools Required: Basic Electricians Pouch Hand Tools, Voltage Tester, and appropriate Safety Gear.